 Required Documents for Buying Real Estate

-To successfully purchase property in Portugal, you’ll need a NIF number.
+You’ll need a NIF number to purchase property in Portugal.
 Additionally, you’ll need to have a notary witness while you sign the sales contract.
 The documents required are as follows:

 - A photo ID